Empowered Development for the Community of Philippi

 Investing in capacity is investing in results and in rigorous, transparent evaluation of results.

-Everyone can make a difference.
 Restoration of dignity stripped by decades of discrimination is key to empowering individuals to succeed.

 Crucial to real reconciliation is opportunity creation for previously disadvantage populations.

-Everyone is wiser than anyone - collaboration and knowledge sharing are integral.
+Collaboration and knowledge sharing are integral.
 Cooperation between government, funders, civil society, and communities is a necessity.
 The responsibility for development transcends borders.

 The Philippi Team